Obama Slush Fund: A Look Into The Beneficiaries

 National Urban League

 It’s hardly surprising that the money of an Obama slush fund would go to a group dedicated to black Americans.
 The National Urban League is to black people what the National Council of La Raza is to Latinos.
-Their aim is to make African American lives the best they can be.
-They’ve been around for over 100 years, were founded by Ruth Standish Baldwin and Dr. George Edmund Haynes and their initial name was the Committee on Urban Conditions Among Negroes.
+Their aim is to make African-American lives the best they can be.
+They’ve been around for over 100 years, were founded by Ruth Standish Baldwin and Dr. George Edmund Haynes, and their initial name was the Committee on Urban Conditions Among Negroes.

 “The mission of the Urban League movement is to enable African Americans to secure economic self-reliance, parity, power and civil rights.”

 As far as politics are concerned, NUL is obviously a group dedicated to left-wing activism.
-Their assessment of Senator Jeff Sessions being confirmed as U.S. Attorney General highlights the same Sessions’ civil rights past that Washington Democrats and the media began pushing as soon as President Trump announced that Jeff was his AG pick.
+Their assessment of Senator Jeff Sessions being confirmed as U.S. attorney general highlights his civil rights past that Washington Democrats and the media began pushing as soon as President Trump announced that Jeff was his AG pick.
 They don’t seem hopeful about Sessions and their willingness to give him a chance appears slim.

-Likewise, NUL was not happy with Trump’s Secretary of Education pick Betsy DeVos “because of her record of promoting educational policies that are inconsistent with civil rights.”
+Likewise, NUL was not happy with Trump’s secretary of education pick Betsy DeVos “because of her record of promoting educational policies that are inconsistent with civil rights.”
 The NUL is also worried about DeVos’ alleged monetary aid to movements that they say hurt the LGBTQ community.

 Though it’s not just Republicans that NUL is unhappy with.
 Even with the benefit of an Obama slush fund, they didn’t give him a perfect score regarding his two terms in office.
 Obama did end up with a high rating, but not the best rating.

 All in all, the National Urban League believes Obama made both America as a whole and Black America a better place, though they aren’t afraid to point out his failures.
-One such failure was that, although Obama had three chanded to nominate an African American Supreme Court Justice, he ultimately chose not to.
+One such failure was that, although Obama had three chances to nominate an African-American Supreme Court justice, he ultimately chose not to.

 Another low rating came under “Addressing Urban Gun Violence.”
 NUL feels Obama did not do all he could for the violence brought forth by firearms in his hometown of Chicago, which is something he’s been criticized about from both sides of the political aisle.

-They’re also not satisfied with ObamaCare, Obama’s educational policies and home ownership within African American communities, among a few other things.
+They’re also not satisfied with ObamaCare, Obama’s educational policies, and home ownership within African-American communities, among a few other things.
 However, they gave him scores of “Superior,” which is the best rating, overwhelmingly.
 All in all, it’s really not a bad score for a U.S. president, who has a mess of issues to deal with.

 National Community Reinvestment Coalition